 Dr. Ruscillo has also mentored several graduate students, particularly in zooarchaeology and field archaeology.
-Her involvement with the Iklaina Archaeology Project and PRISM provides opportunities for both graduates and undergraduates to explore and study archaeology as well as environmental and cultural sustainability.
+Her involvement with the Iklaina Archaeology Project and PRISM provides opportunities for both graduates and undergraduates to explore and study archaeology as well as environmental sustainability.
 Dissertation topics are plentiful between these two projects.